Hanbury Manor, Ware, Hertfordshire

 • Two nights’ accommodation at the four-star Hanbury Manor Hotel, inc breakfast*

-• Seven bridge sessions with Andrew
+• Eight bridge sessions with Andrew

 • One supervised practice session with set hands